jenskutilek/CorrettoPlugin/configuration/README.md

 You can customize the order of plugins to your liking.

-Remember that the `corretto.plugins.Save` needs to come after any module that modifies the generated font, so that modifications will be saved to disk.
+Remember that the `corretto.plugins.Save` module needs to come after all modules that modify the generated font, so that the modifications will be saved to disk.